spencerkingman/spenking-music/_posts/1010-01-08-gravel-scrabble.markdown

 gravel scrabble
 shovels scrap against the dull walls
 hammering round the hole
 no gold

 hauling the eternal present
 through the moments
 backup stone-age weighs the cart down
 with feculent sacks of cans
 full hands

 battle of inertias
 amoebal in the sinkhole
 feeble trample in the dump crunch
 what are we mining for?
 crude chore

 solder in a cloudy vacuum
-milky diodes
+milked-out diodes,
-slip-through photons and blind loops
+slip-through photons, and blind loops
 rough halogen glyph descried
 eyes wide

 a pebble in a pinhole
 combing down the haircrack
 thought, electric in a cold cave
 gravity misbehave
 roll, wave

 has suddenly a morning window
 thrown me open
 to the forces of a wide room?
 has somebody split the veil’s
 hot shell?

 swimming in shallow orbit
 floating magnets
 spin around the room at full zoom
 gamma rays pass right through
 full moon

 how am I going to get this piano to play cards with me?